-The MES investigation system purpose is to understand behaviors and interactions to improve processes being investigated by changing behaviors, as contrasted with traditional purposes of preventing recurrence, determining fault, causes, root causes, or causal factors; or gathering data for statistical or other analyses.
-The focus is on behavior sets that might be changed to improve activities during which something of interest occurred, and the inputs and outputs for those behaviors.
-Those behavior sets also serve as lessons to be learned for continuing operations, and as a basis for assessing risks This paradigm shift creates a positive collaborative investigation setting, rather than a negative investigative environment and defensive posture, affecting how investigators approach their tasks, what participants are willing to contribute to the investigation, and their interactions with others.
+The MES investigation system views accidental occurrences as processes consisting of interactions among people, objects and energies that produce unwanted outcomes.
+The purpose of MES investigation syste is to understand behaviors involved and improve processes being investigated by changing risk-raising behaviors, as contrasted with traditional purposes of preventing recurrence, determining fault, causes, root causes, or causal factors; or gathering data for statistical or other analyses.
+The focus is on behaviors that might be changed to improve activities during which something of interest occurred, and the inputs and outputs for those behaviors.
+This paradigm shift creates a positive collaborative investigation setting, rather than a negative investigative environment and defensive posture, affecting how investigators approach their tasks, what participants are willing to contribute to the investigation, and their interactions with others.

-A major difference between the MES investigation system and current investigation paradigms is that MES uses a "process" model of phenomena, instead of a "causation" model.
-This requires concrete descriptions of interactive people, object and energy behaviors, e.g., coupled interactions and "event block" pairs or sets explaining what happened in a worksheet with a matrix structure, in lieu of the traditional causes, factors, human error and similar kinds of traditional classification terms reflecting various "causation" models.
+A major difference between the MES investigation system and current investigation paradigms is that MES uses a "process model" of phenomena, requiring concrete descriptions of people, object and energy behaviors, e.g., coupled interactions and "event block" pairs or sets explaining what happened in a matrix structure, in lieu of traditional causes, factors, human error and similar kinds of traditional classification terms reflecting various "causation models."

 The main rationale for this change is to encourage objectivity during investigations.
-Traditional causes and causal factor labels represent conclusions by investigators, based on demonstrably inconsistent and often ambiguous or unstated criteria, to explain a process.
-In contrast, MES uses data produced by the occurrence, harmonized and arrayed in a manner which identifies specific behaviors and relationships to describe and explain the process, and to address with process improvement actions.
+Traditional causes and causal factor labels represent conclusions by investigators, based on demonstrably inconsistent and often ambiguous or unstated criteria, to explain what happened.
+In contrast, MES uses data produced by the occurrence, harmonized and arrayed in a manner which identifies specific behaviors and relationships to explain what happened and to address for process improvement purposes,.
 This is essential for minimizing subjectivity in investigation work products.

-A second major reason is that the MES approach facilitates identification of risk reducing and process improvement actions from episodic occurrences, by describing all the behaviors by and interactions among people and objects required to produce the observed outcomes.
-This makes it possible to seek similar interaction pairs and sets elsewhere in the process investigated or in similar processes everywhere, thus leading to identification of needed changes with potentially broad ranges of effects – a goal shared with cause and factor classification schemes.
+A second major reason is that the MES approach facilitates identification of process improvement actions from episodic occurrences, by describing all the behaviors by people and objects required to produce the observed outcomes.
+This makes it possible to seek similar interaction pairs and sets elsewhere in the process investigated or in similar processes everywhere, thus leading to identification of changes with potentially broad ranges of effects – a goal shared with cause and factor classification schemes.

 A third major reason for this paradigm shift is the desire to support a change from the inherent adversarial nature of investigations with reliance on conflicting opinions and judgments, also inherited from the legal community, to a collaborative endeavor and environment for investigators, conducive to rigorous application of logic tests for data relevance, validity and completeness as the investigation progresses, and enhanced replicability of the results.
 To achieve this, the language of investigations must shift from inconsistent terms with pejorative connotations like cause, causal factors, blame, fault and error, inherited from the legal lexicon, to concrete terms more compatible with scientific inquiry.